-Trump's cabinet: The people around the president - BBC News
+The people around Donald Trump

 Mr Sessions had been one of Mr Trump's closest allies throughout the campaign, and his loyalty was rewarded when he became the nation's top prosecutor.

-"We need a lawful system of immigration," Mr Sessions said after he was sworn in by vice-president Mike Pence in the White House Oval Office.

-"One that serves the interest of the people of the United States.
-That's not wrong, that's not immoral, that's not indecent."

-But in recent days, the former senator from Alabama has appeared isolated after the president said he never would have appointed him if he had known that Mr Sessions would later recuse himself from the various Russian investigations.
+But the former senator from Alabama has appeared isolated after the president said he never would have appointed him if he had known that Mr Sessions would later recuse himself from the Russian investigation.

-He later tweeted that the "beleaguered" Attorney General had "taken a VERY weak position on Hillary Clinton"; attacks which Mr Sessions said are "kinda hurtful".

 Allegations of racism have dogged him throughout his career, and were raised during his confirmation hearing in the Senate.

-He lost out on a federal judgeship back in 1986 when former colleagues said he had used the N-word and joked about the Ku Klux Klan, saying he thought they were "okay, until he learned that they smoked marijuana".
-In his confirmation hearing, he called the KKK allegation "damnably false".
+He lost out on a federal judgeship back in 1986 when former colleagues said he had used the N-word.

-During the hearing, he acknowledged "the horrendous impact that relentless and systemic discrimination and the denial of voting rights has had on our African-American brothers and sisters".
+But during the hearing, he acknowledged "the horrendous impact that relentless and systemic discrimination and the denial of voting rights has had on our African-American brothers and sisters".

-In his previous role he acted as a bridge between the Republican nominee and a party establishment that was embarrassed by its own presidential standard-bearer.

-But he has never held elected office and brings no policy experience to the White House in a role serving as a liaison to cabinet agencies.

-Nikki Haley - US Ambassador to the UN
+Nikki Haley - US ambassador to the UN

-In the Republican primaries, Nikki Haley, then the governor of South Carolina, first backed Florida Senator Marco Rubio and later Texas Senator Ted Cruz before she finally threw her support behind Mr Trump.
+In the Republican primaries, Nikki Haley, then the governor of South Carolina, first backed Mr Rubio and later Texas Senator Ted Cruz before she finally threw her support behind Mr Trump.

 She was highly critical of Mr Trump's proposal to ban Muslim immigrants, calling it "un-American", and also of his refusal to release tax records.